UncleRus/EvLamp/README.md

 ### Features

-- 16 very beautiful effects from different authors, each with set of parameters
+- 20 very beautiful effects from different authors, each with set of parameters
 - WiFi connectivity in station or access point modes (support for DHCP/static IP addressing)
 - JSON API for remote controlling (*TODO: describe API*)
-- TODO: Web pages for remote controlling from browser
+- Embedded webserver for remote controlling from browser

 ## Hardware